-Marios Andreou Head of Tax Advisory

-Nicos Chimarides Head of International Private Clients

-Evgenios Evgeniou Chairman & Senior Partner

-Constantinos Constantinou Head of Advisory

-Yiangos Kaponides Head of Assurance

-Management Board

-Stavros Kattamis Head of Finance & Operations

-Anna Loizou Head of People

-Theo Parperis Head of Tax & Legal Services

-Petros Petrakis Head of Risk & Quality

-Vassos Vrachimis Head of Technology & Transformation

-George Lambrou Risk, Compliance & Regulation, Chairman

-Varnavas Nicolaou Tax Reporting & Strategy

-Oversight Board

-Aram Tavitian

-Tax Reporting &

-Strategy

-Nicos Theodoulou Assurance

-Partner remuneration policy

-Partners are remunerated based on the Partner Income Framework (PIF), which is revised at regular intervals.
-The PIF that was in place during FY20 is comprised of the following three components:

-Equity income - dividend payments reflecting each Partner's share in the profits of the company.
+The members of the Oversight Board as at 1 July 2021 are: - George Lambrou: Chairman Risk, Compliance & Regulation - Michael Tsikouris: Legal - Zacharias Clerides: IPC - Petros Maroudias: IPC Partner remuneration policy Partners are remunerated based on the Partner Income Framework (PIF), which is revised at regular intervals.
+The PIF that was in place during FY21 is comprised of the following three components: Equity income - dividend payments reflecting each Partner's share in the profits of the company.
 All our Partners are equity Partners.
 Each year, each Partner receives an equal number of additional shares which results in the relative Profit Sharing Ratios (PSR) of newer Partners increasing and consequently the PSR of long serving Partners reducing.
 Responsibility income - a monthly salary and quarterly preference dividend reflecting the Partners' role and responsibilities.
-The PIF recognises the following bands of responsibility pay:

-- Chief Executive Officer

-- · Members of Management Board

-- Business Unit Heads

-- Function Heads

-- All other Partners

-Performance income - a preference dividend payment reflecting the assessment of how each partner has performed as determined by using a Partner Performance and Development System (PPDS).
+The PIF recognises the following bands of responsibility pay: - · Chief Executive Officer - · Members of Management Board - · Business Unit Heads and firm-wide Function Heads - All other Partners Performance income - a preference dividend payment reflecting the assessment of how each partner has performed, using a Partner Performance and Development System (PPDS).

-Within the context of the PPDS, each Partner's performance income is determined by assessing achievements against an individually tailored balanced scorecard of objectives, based on the partner's role and responsibilities.
+Within the context of the PPDS, each Partner's performance income is determined by assessing achievements against an individually tailored set of objectives, based on the partner's role and responsibilities.
 These objectives include ensuring that we deliver quality services and maintain our independence and integrity.

-Quality failings identified either through regulatory reviews or internal quality reviews impact the remuneration of audit Partners, through the accountability framework.
+Quality failings identified either through regulatory reviews or internal quality reviews impact the remuneration of Partners, through an Accountability Framework.
 Key Audit Partners, whilst being responsive to client needs are not evaluated or remunerated for the selling of non-audit services to their audit clients.

-The PPDS adopts 4 performance ratings and a range of weights that gives the flexibility for the allocation of the performance income in accordance to Partner performance and contribution.

-In FY20, the split of the total after tax Partner remuneration under the three components was as follows 38% equity income, 47% responsibility income and 15% performance income.
+The PPDS adopts 4 performance ratings and a range of weights that gives the flexibility for fairer allocation of the performance income in accordance to Partner performance and contribution.
+In FY21, the split of the total after tax Partner remuneration under the three components was as follows 39% equity income, 46% responsibility income and 15% performance income.

-PwC Network

-Global Network

-PwC is the brand under which the Member Firms of PricewaterhouseCoopers International Limited (PwCIL) operate and provide professional services.
+PwC Network Global Network PwC is the brand under which the member firms of PricewaterhouseCoopers International Limited (PwCIL) operate and provide professional services.
 Together, these firms form the PwC network.
 'PwC' is often used to refer either to individual firms within the PwC network or to several or all of them collectively.
 In many parts of the world, accounting firms are required by law to be locally owned and independent.
 The PwC network is not a global partnership, a single firm, or a multinational corporation.
 The PwC network consists of firms which are separate legal entities.

-PricewaterhouseCoopers International Limited

-Firms in the PwC network are members in, or have other connections to, PricewaterhouseCoopers International Limited (PwCIL), an English private company limited by guarantee.
+O PricewaterhouseCoopers International Limited Firms in the PwC network are members in, or have other connections to, PricewaterhouseCoopers International Limited (PwCIL), an English private company limited by guarantee.
 PwCIL does not practise accountancy or provide services to clients.
-Rather its purpose is to act as a coordinating entity for Member Firms in the PwC network.
-Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual Member Firms where appropriate.
-Member Firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
-In addition, Member Firms may draw upon the resources of other Member Firms and/or secure the provision of professional services by other Member Firms and/or other entities.
-In return, Member Firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.
+Rather its purpose is to act as a coordinating entity for member firms in the PwC network.
+Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual member firms where appropriate.
+Member firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
+In addition, member firms may draw upon the resources of other member firms and/or secure the provision of professional services by other member firms and/or other entities.
+In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.